norbix/norbix.dev/content/posts/big-o-notation/index.md

 ---

-🚀 Follow me on [norbix.dev](https://norbix.dev) for more insights on Go, system design, and engineering wisdom.
+🚀 Follow me on [norbix.dev](https://norbix.dev) for more insights on Go, Python, AI, system design, and engineering wisdom.